| John M. Smart, President, ASF

 in physiology and medicine (two years of medical school and the

-USMLE-I) from U.C.
-San Diego School of Medicine, and an M.S. in
+USMLE-I) from UC San Diego School of Medicine, an MS in futures

-futures studies from the University of Houston, and has done additional
+studies from the University of Houston, and has done postbaccalaureate

-nondegree studies in biological, cognitive, computer, and physical
+studies in biological, cognitive, computer, and physical sciences

 Grier Miller (Living Systems, 1978), who mentored